-The Company's financial instruments consist of cash, trade and other receivables, accounts payable and accrued liabilities, interest bearing loans and borrowing, and warrants denominated in foreign currencies.
+The Company's financial instruments consist of cash, trade and other receivables, accounts payable and accrued liabilities, and loans and borrowing.
 The fair value of the Company's trade and other receivables, and accounts payable and accrued liabilities approximate their carrying value.
-The Company's other financial instruments, specifically interest bearing loans and borrowings are recorded at amortized cost using the effective interest rate method.
+The Company's other financial instruments, specifically loans and borrowings are recorded at amortized cost using the effective interest rate method.